 Nashira Ecovillage is a sustainable and entirely matriarchal community near Cali, Columbia.
 Home mostly to women from low-income backgrounds, many of whom were driven from their homes by violence, Nashira (named for the Incan goddess of abundance) is spreading hope by becoming an example of equity, sustainability, and celebration in unstable times.

 The film is also available in Spanish here.

-This film tells the story of Kane and Fiona Hogan, of Oxford, UK.
+This film tells the story of Kane and Fiona Hogan, of Oxford, NZ.
 The Hogans have transformed their 1/2-acre property into an abundant veggie garden and educational center for those who want to learn to grow food in their own backyards.

 This film tells an incredible story of kids finding healthy food, hope, and skills for the future through an urban school farm in an underserved neighborhood of the Bronx, in New York City.